E15

 How to Fix / Troubleshooting

-Safety first: Disconnect power and turn off water supply immediately to prevent further leakage.
+Safety first: Disconnect the power and turn off the water supply immediately to prevent further leakage.

 • Remove toe-kick panel: Look into the base pan for standing water.
 If present, carefully soak it up with towels or a sponge.

-• Run a short test: With the unit pulled slightly out, run a short cycle and watch for drips from hoses, pump, or sump.
+• Run a short test: With the unit pulled slightly out, run a short cycle and watch for drips from hoses, the pump, or the sump.

 • Repair leak source: Tighten hose clamps, replace cracked hoses, or install a new door gasket or sump seal as needed.